aws-samples/dms-cdk/README.md

     cdk deploy --profile dms
    ```

 1. Post validation : If the deployment is sucessful you will see the cloudformation stack under **AWS Services > Cloudformation** in AWS console.
+Following resources are created by this deployment.
+  - AWS::DMS::ReplicationSubnetGroup
+  - AWS::DMS::ReplicationInstance
+  - AWS::IAM::Role
+  - AWS::IAM::Policy
+  - AWS::DMS::Endpoint
+  - AWS::DMS::ReplicationTask

 # CDK construct Overview

-The solution described in this post relies mainly on 2 classes mainly - DMSReplication and DMStack and uses out of the box CDK construct library '@aws-cdk/aws-dms'
+The solution described in this post relies mainly on 2 classes - DMSReplication and DMStack and uses out of the box CDK construct library '@aws-cdk/aws-dms'
 The solution is primarily designed for RDS MySQL database.
 However, it can easily be adopted or extended for use with other databases like PostgreSQL or Oracle.

 - DMSReplication class is a construct responsible for creating resources such as replication instance, task settings, subnet-group and IAM role for accessing AWS Secrets Manager.
 Note that all database credentials are stored in AWS secrets manager.